vapoursynth/vapoursynth/doc/functions/resize.rst

                     red 0.708 0.292
                     white D65 0.3127 0.3290
                     Rec.
 ITU-R BT.2020
-        st432-1     DCI-P3 (not in table)
+        st431-2     DCI-P3 with traditional white point (not in table) st432-1     DCI-P3 (not in table)

       Pixel range (ITU-T H.265 Eq E-4 to E-15)::